ViSymRe: Vision Multimodal Symbolic Regression: Introduction

+\item We construct a dual-visual pipeline that introduces virtual vision to reconcile conflicts between multimodal training and dataset-only inference.
+By employing a Biased Cross-Attention feature fusion module to suppress attention weights assigned to noisy components in the virtual vision, the two vision pipelines are ensured to converge synchronously. \end{itemize}

-In Section~\ref{motivation}, the motivation underlying our work is outlined.
-In Section~\ref{related work}, we review the related work.
-Section~\ref{method} presents the proposed ViSymRe framework in detail, including its core components and implementation.
-Section~\ref{experimental} reports comparative evaluations against state-of-the-art baselines.
+The remainder of this paper is organized as follows: Section~\ref{motivation} introduces the motivation underlying our work.
+Section~\ref{related work} reviews the related work.
+Section~\ref{method} presents the ViSymRe framework in detail, including its core modules and parameters.
+Section~\ref{data preprocessing} introduces the data preprocessing, including skeleton generation and dataset sampling.
+Section~\ref{experimental} provides experimental settings and results to validate the effectiveness of ViSymRe.
 Finally, Section~\ref{conclusions} discusses the limitations of ViSymRe and outlines potential directions for future research.